PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 select a, b from v
 ```

-#### INSERT
+#### INSERT VALUES

-Simplified SQL `INSERT` statements can be executed against the object database.
+SQL `INSERT` statements can be executed against the object database.
 The inserted object is returned.

 Syntax: